Ubikitina/Spark-Essentials/03 Spark SQL.md

 ![](./img/03_31.png)

 **Shuffle Hash Join**

 It is the default implementation of a join in Spark.
 This join involves partitioning both datasets and performing an exchange of data (shuffle) to ensure that matching keys end up on the same partition.
+Within each node (partition) the data is not sorted, because this is not a sort join.

 This approach leverages hashing to distribute and join data across partitions, optimizing the process by ensuring that key-value pairs are correctly matched without the need for data replication across nodes.